jqhoogland/rationalia-starter/AF/Concepts/Complexity of Value.md

 # Major Posts

 - [The Fun Theory Sequence](https://www.lesswrong.com/lw/xy/the_fun_theory_sequence/) describes some of the many complex considerations that determine *what sort of happiness* we most prefer to have - given that many of us would decline to just have an electrode planted in our pleasure centers.
-- [Thou Art Godshatter](https://www.lesswrong.com/lw/l3/thou_art_godshatter/) describes the [[LW/Concepts/Evolutionary Psychology|evolutionary psychology]] behind the complexity of human values - how they got to be complex, and why, given that origin, there is no reason in hindsight to expect them to be simple.
+- [Thou Art Godshatter](https://www.lesswrong.com/lw/l3/thou_art_godshatter/) describes the [[Evolutionary Psychology|evolutionary psychology]] behind the complexity of human values - how they got to be complex, and why, given that origin, there is no reason in hindsight to expect them to be simple.
 We certainly are not built to [maximize genetic fitness](https://wiki.lesswrong.com/wiki/adaptation_executers).
 - [Not for the Sake of Happiness (Alone)](https://www.lesswrong.com/lw/lb/not_for_the_sake_of_happiness_alone/) tackles the [Hollywood Rationality](https://www.lesswrong.com/tag/hollywood-rationality) trope that "rational" preferences must reduce to selfish hedonism - caring strictly about personally experienced pleasure.
 An ideal Bayesian agent - implementing strict Bayesian decision theory - can have a utility function that [ranges over anything, not just internal subjective experiences](https://www.lesswrong.com/lw/l4/terminal_values_and_instrumental_values/).
 - [Fake Utility Functions](https://www.lesswrong.com/lw/lq/fake_utility_functions/) describes the seeming fascination that many have with trying to compress morality down to a single principle.
 The [sequence leading up](https://www.lesswrong.com/lw/lp/fake_fake_utility_functions/) to this post tries to explain the cognitive twists whereby people [smuggle](https://www.lesswrong.com/lw/ld/the_hidden_complexity_of_wishes/) all of their complicated *other* preferences into their choice of *exactly* which acts they try to *[justify using](https://www.lesswrong.com/lw/kq/fake_justification/)* their single principle; but if they were *really* following *only* that single principle, they would [choose other acts to justify](https://www.lesswrong.com/lw/kz/fake_optimization_criteria/).